India–Pakistan relations: 2025 conflict

-Following the Pahalgam terrorist attack on April 22 which resulted in the deaths of 26 civilians, including 25 Indian tourists and one Nepali national, India–Pakistan relations have reached a critical low point.
+Following the Pahalgam terrorist attack on 22 April which resulted in the deaths of 26 civilians, including 25 Indian tourists and one Nepali national, India–Pakistan relations have reached a critical low point.
 The attack, attributed by India to the Islamic Resistance Front, an offshoot of the Pakistan-based Lashkar-e-Taiba, has triggered a series of retaliatory measures from both nations, escalating tensions to levels not seen in years.
 According to Indian news, unnamed sources have stated that Hashim Musa, a former para commando in the Pakistan Army's elite Special Service Group (SSG), was involved in the attack.
 Trained in covert and unconventional warfare, he is said to have joined the banned terror group, Lashkar-e-Taiba, after his dismissal from SSG and to have infiltrated Kashmir in September 2023.
 Unnamed sources say his name and SSG background were revealed during the interrogation of Over Ground Workers (OGWs) who supported the perpetrators.

-Worsening situation

-In recent New Delhi Car Blast in Nov 2025 sources revealed indirect link and Pakistani leader Chaudhry Anwarul Haq’s admission that terror groups struck India “from the Red Fort to the forests of Kashmir” has renewed scrutiny of Islamabad’s role in cross-border terrorism, with his remarks linking the November 10 Red Fort car blast—attributed to a JeM-linked ‘white-collar’ module later arrested in Faridabad—to the April massacre of tourists in Pahalgam’s Baisaran Valley.
-Investigations revealed the module had codenamed its plan “Operation D-6,” preparing a major car-borne suicide attack for weeks, even as Pakistan sought to deflect blame by accusing India of fomenting unrest in Balochistan.
-India, rejecting these allegations, launched a diplomatic offensive after the Pahalgam attack, including suspending the Indus Waters Treaty until Pakistan halts support for terrorism.
-Khyber Pakhtunkhwa Chief Minister Sohail Afridi accused the federal government of staging “fake” attacks and “manufacturing terrorism” for political ends while undermining peace efforts in his province.

 Diplomatic fallout

 India's response

 In response to escalating tensions, India has suspended the Indus Waters Treaty of 1960, placing the long-standing water-sharing agreement "in abeyance" due to what it alleges is Pakistan's ongoing support for cross-border terrorism.
 Additionally, India has imposed visa and diplomatic restrictions, halting visa services for Pakistani nationals and expelling several Pakistani diplomats.
 As part of broader punitive measures, the Attari–Wagah border has been closed, effectively cutting off overland trade and further straining bilateral ties.

 Additionally, authorities across various states started a crackdown on illegal immigrants from Pakistan and began the process of deporting them.
 Many of these illegal immigrants had reportedly possessed voter IDs and ration cards, sparking a major controversy and debate as non-citizens do not have right to vote.
-Furthermore, short term visas of several Pakistani visitors, some of who were married to Indians, were also being cancelled.
+Furthermore, short term visas of several Pakistani visitors, some of whom were married to Indians, were also being cancelled.